emkey1/AOK-Filesystem-Tools/README.md

-Especially for slower devices this can be a huge time saver, if you build the FS on a Linux (x86) with -p for prebuild, it takes only seconds, on a iPad 5th Alpine takes 6-7 mins, Debian and Deuvan takes a lot longer.
+Especially for slower devices this can be a huge time saver, if you build the FS on a Linux (x86) with -p for prebuild, it takes only seconds, on a iPad 5th Alpine takes 6-7 mins, Debian and Devuan takes a lot longer.

 All provided distros can be prebuilt.
 Advantage is that FS is ready to be used right away, drawback is that in most cases the FS tarball